n8n-io/n8n-docs/docs/hosting/securing/disable-public-api.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Disable the n8n public REST API
+title: Disable the public REST API
 description: "Disable the n8n public REST API to prevent others from using it."
 contentType: howto
 ---

-# n8n public REST API
+# Disable the public REST API

 The [n8n public REST API](/api/) allows you to programmatically perform many of the same tasks as you can in the n8n GUI.

 If you don't plan on using this API, n8n recommends disabling it to improve the security of your n8n installation.

-## Disable the n8n public REST API

 To disable the [public REST API](/api/), set the `N8N_PUBLIC_API_DISABLED` environment variable to `true`, for example: